novelwrites/capstone-2/UPER.md

 <h2>1.
 Understanding the Problem</h2>
 *
-*Create a terminal based, 2D game written in Java Project time Frame: July 7, 2020 – July 13, 2020
+Create a terminal based, 2D game written in Java Project time Frame: July 7, 2020 – July 13, 2020
+Created by Allan Alcorn for Atari, Pong is a table tennis game featuring simple two-dimensional graphics.
+The game was originally released in 1972.
+This special TEKcamp version was created in response to the need for a 4 Player version.
 Customer: Eric and Denise Kliskey
-Pong was created by Allan Alcorn for Atari, a table tennis game featuring simple two-dimensional graphics which was originally released in 1972.
-This special TEKcamp version was created in response to the need for a 4 Player version.

 *Minimum Viable Product
 *